Update: June 24, 2015

 Most ghost orchids bloom in the summer.

-January 25, 2015: On January 25, 2015, one of our volunteers discovered that the Super Ghost has one bloom!!!
-The first of the new year!
-It is a new record for the ghost orchid, blooming in January, the earliest in the year it had bloomed previously was late March of 2010!
+June 24, 2015: Four flowers are in bloom on the Super Ghost Orchid!
+On January 25, 2015, the first flower of the year bloomed.
+It was a new record for the ghost orchid, blooming in January, the earliest in the year it had bloomed previously was late March of 2010!
+This first flower lasted almost 2 weeks.
+Then on February 8th another flower opened, but that one only lasted a couple of days.
+It's first bloom of summer was on June 13th.
 The Corkscrew "Super Ghost Orchid" typically produces flowers on and off throughout the summer and sometimes at other times of the year, please check back here for further updates.

 On 6/25/14 there were 20 buds spotted on the Corkscrew "Super Ghost".
 Most of these buds were very small, but by June 27th two of them had bloomed, the rest opened up throughout the early and middle part of July finishing by the end of July.
 On July 23rd it became apparent that the Super Ghost would bloom again as many new buds were spotted forming on the orchid.
 These started blooming by August 3rd and the last one faded on August 25th.
 On October 16 one more bud was discovered, and this opened into a bloom on October 19th.
 The orchid had two new additional blooms on November 2, and one really late bloom opened on November 24, 2014.